-Why Accuro?The Accuro 3D spinal navigation technology by Rivanna Medical removes the guesswork that comes with blind needle guidance when you are performing epidurals or spinals because it is technology that is easy to use.
-Handheld, lightweight, untethered—the Accuro is the world’s first ultrasound-based system designed specifically to help you apply spinal and epidural anesthesia with 3D navigation of the lumbar spine.
-This innovative technology will improve your efficiency and instill confidence and comfort in the patients you treat.
+The Accuro 3D spinal navigation technology by Rivanna Medical augments the palpation-only technique that comes with blind needle guidance when you are performing epidurals or spinals because it is technology that is easy to use.
+Handheld, lightweight, untethered—the Accuro is the world’s first spinal navigation device designed to improve the safety, speed, and efficiency of epidural and spinal anesthesia.